The Merchant Venturer: Service

 Unlike The William Shakespeare, which was a new service and only ran for one Summer, The Merchant Venturer was a new name applied to an existing service: the 11:15 from Paddington and the 4:35 return from Weston.
 The Shakespeare had been timed for a day out and return the same day, but a same-day return on The Merchant Venturer would only have allowed a few hours, even at Bath.

 The Merchant Venturer was successful, and ran for eleven years, until 1961.

 Route

-The route was from London Paddington to Bristol, along the GWR Main Line, with a stop at Bath.
+The route was from London Paddington to Bristol, along the Great Western Main Line, with a stop at Bath.
 It then proceeded along the Bristol–Exeter line to Weston-super-Mare.

 The return was by the same route, but with additional stops at Yatton and Chippenham.
 A slip coach was dropped at Reading, although passengers in this coach could not access the restaurant car.

 At first there was also a service onwards to Taunton, by three coaches which were uncoupled at Bristol, although this seems to have only operated in the first year.